mfbevan/go-p2p/README.md

 ## Run p2p nodes

+> The following will demonstrate starting two nodes that will play a game of ping pong with one another.

 Each node will automatically assign its own port on your local loopback interface (127.0.0.1).
 To run your first node, use